AdiPandya/HEA_SNR_Tutorials/eROSITA_eSASS_Tutorials/Imaging/README.md

     - `<output_dir>/Point_Sources_<PS_size>arcmin.reg`: Region file containing the point sources with the `PS_size` as the extent size.
     - `<output_dir>/process.log`: Log file containing the output of each step.

-#### The Source Detection Notebook
-The [022_Source_detection.ipynb](022_Source_detection.ipynb) notebook provides a tutorial on using the [Source Detection](source_detection.py) script to perform source detection on the generated images.

 ## 2.3.
 [Masking and Smoothing](masking_smooting.py)

-The [masking_smooting.py](masking_smooting.py) script handles smoothing of images and optionally masks out point sources based on a ds9 region file.
+The `masking_smooting.py` script handles smoothing of images and optionally masks out point sources based on a ds9 region file.
 By default, the script uses the cheese-mask file created during source detection.
 #### Using the Masking and Smoothing Script

 - **Run the Masking and Smoothing Script**: